- Nearly all forces — from multinationals to the H1-B lobby are pushing for more and more Indian immigration.

 The push for more foreign labor and to worsen the condition of US domestic IT workers is intense.
 Either hundreds of thousands of Indian IT workers must be brought in every year — without stopping, or these types of articles begin to appear.
 They are almost always written by people without any experience in IT or any experience working with Indians.
 In fact, a very high percentage of articles on H1-B visas and foreign worker programs are written by two types of people.

 - Attorneys — often immigration attorneys who have a financial bias.
 (It is curious that I can’t recall a single attorney who opposes immigration.
 Why is that?
-Why to attorney, even those that are not specifically immigration attorneys only seem to ever be on one side on this issue?)
+Why do attorneys, even those that are not specifically immigration attorneys only seem to ever be on one side on this issue?)

 - Journalists who have never worked in IT.